 A point to note is that To Order BOL is not a separate BOL.
 But, if the term “To Order” is added to a normal BOL, it becomes a To Order Bill of Lading.
 The term “To Order” appears in the consignee field of a BOL.
 The addition of the term makes the Bill of Lading negotiable, which means the ownership can be transferred.

 When the BOL is consigned, as per the instructions of the Shipper, it is called a To Order BOL.
-In this case, shipper, will decide who would receive the shipment at the discharge port after submitting at least one original copy to the carrier.
+In this case, the shipper will decide who would receive the shipment at the discharge port after submitting at least one original copy to the carrier.

 To Order Bill of Lading – Explanation